 - Maintain a morning routine, including getting dressed, eating a balanced breakfast, brushing your teeth and maintaining hygiene.

 - Create a “workstation.”
 A boundary between working, studying and relaxing.
 This is also a signal to family and roommates that you are working.

 - Set “work” blocks, or chunks of time dedicated to a specific project, class or office hours.

 - Schedule time for positive habits like exercising, getting outside, play, unstructured time.

 - Take regular breaks.

-- Build in a relaxation practice: Whether it is mindfulness, journaling, before bed stretching, or listening to music, a consistent relaxation practice is a signal to the body and brain that it is time to rest.
-This can aid in not only the ability to fall asleep faster, but also the quality of NREM and REM sleep throughout the night.
+- Build in a relaxation practice: Whether it is mindfulness, journaling, before bed stretching, or listening to music, a consistent practice is a signal that it's time to rest.
+This helps with falling asleep faster and also the quality of NREM and REM sleep throughout the night.

 - Avoid screens at least 1 hour before bed: Studies suggest screens (iPads, phones, computers, tv’s) delay the release of melatonin, our body's hormonal sleep signal.

-- Take a hot bath or shower: Showering before bed can improve sleep by changing our body’s core temperature and providing relaxation for the mind.
+- Take a hot bath or shower can improve sleep by changing our body’s core temperature and providing relaxation for the mind.